14 Home Coffee Bar Ideas That Turn Any Corner Into Your Own Café

 Hidden Pantry or Cabinet Coffee Station

-Convert part of a walk-in pantry, a tall cabinet, or even a spare wardrobe into a coffee nook with shelves, outlets, and a pull-out tray.
+Convert part of a pantry or tall cabinet into a mini coffee nook with shelves, an outlet, and a pull-out tray for your brewer and grinder.

-Place the brewer and grinder on the tray, keep mugs on side shelves, and store beans, syrups, and snacks in labeled bins at eye level.
+Store mugs on side shelves and keep beans, syrups, and snacks in labeled bins at eye level so it’s easy to restock.

 4. Rolling Cart Home Coffee Bar